 I remember vividly the conversation my husband and I had with my oncologist the day he shared my diagnosis and treatment protocol.
 He told us the protocol for high risk Acute Promyelocytic Leukemia would consist of two and a half years of treatment broken into four cycles.
 Each of the first three cycles would consist of 30-36 days and the last cycle, 24 months.
 Hearing that was almost as devastating as hearing, ‘You have leukemia’.
 As the mom of young daughters, the idea of being unwell, unavailable, unable to provide for my family during such a critical time in their lives made me feel utter despair.
 Like an utter failure.

 Just when I thought it couldn’t get any worse, he finished with, ‘the prognosis for survival is 90%…as long as you make it through the next 10 days‘.
 What I had just learned was inconceivable no matter how hard I tried to process it.
 The only thing I could do to prevent myself from going off the deep end was take things one step at a time.
-Based on the, ‘as long as you make it though the next 10 days’, statement, it was very clear what my first point of focus would be – Live through the next 10 days.
+One minute at a time if need be.
+Based on the, ‘as long as you make it though the next 10 days’, statement, it was very clear what my first goal would be; live through the next 10 days.

 The end of my IV treatment came in April 2018.
 I sat in a chair in Outpatient Day Services for the last time receiving Arsenic Trioxide.
 I must say, it was an incredibly anti-climactic day.
 My Mom drove me in that day – I still wasn’t strong enough to drive safely – so she and I sat there at the hospital while I received my 87th infusion of Arsenic Trioxide.
 When the bag emptied and that relentless ‘Infusion Complete’ beeping started, I was as excited as a person infused 87 times with arsenic could be.
 I was done and, God willing, I wouldn’t have to sit in one of these chairs ever again.